 I took a four year degree at the University of Cambridge, studying French and Portuguese for the first two years before I switched to English in my third year, receiving a 2.1 upon graduating.
 I have also recently completed a master’s in opera at the Royal Conservatoire of Scotland.

 My undergraduate degree combined with my vocal training has left me with a varied set of language skills, and a wide knowledge of literature from several cultures.
 I am also a qualified EFL teacher, having taken my Certificate in English Language Teaching to Adults (CELTA) at International House London in 2012, receiving a high ‘Pass B’ grade.

-I attended Highgate School in North London, taking Biology, English, French and Music for A-level, receiving 4 A's (all at 90% or above).
-At GCSE, I received the highest mark in the country for French, and received 9A*s in total.
+I attended Highgate School in North London, taking Biology, English, French and Music for A-level, receiving 4 As (all at 90% or above).
+At GCSE, I received the highest mark in the country for French, and received 9 A*s in total.

 What I do when I am not tutoring

-I am a singer, actor and producer who has worked on professional productions across the UK and internationally.
+I am a professional singer, actor and producer who has worked on productions across the UK and internationally.